lasanjin/expressen-search/README.md

 # Chalmers Expressen CLI
-Check Chalmers Expressen history, e.g. how often Meatballs (Köttbullar) has been on the Expressen menu `:)`
+Outputs Chalmers Expressen history, e.g. how often Meatballs (Köttbullar) has been on the Expressen menu `:)`

 ## Description